-The main changes to our assumptions since 31 December 2020 calculations are:
+The main changes to our assumptions since 31 December 2022 calculations are:

-- > we updated our assumptions about mortality, morbidity and lapse rates, based on the results of our most recent experience investigations - > we updated assumptions about expenses, based on the results of our most recent expense investigations - > we updated the discount rate and the assumed rate of future investment returns on unit-linked funds based on changes in the risk free yield curve specified by EIOPA.
+We reviewed our assumptions about mortality, morbidity and lapse rates, based on the results of our most recent experience investigations.

+- > We reviewed expense assumptions, based on the results of our most recent expense investigations. - > We updated assumptions for expense inflation to reflect latest market data and trends. - > We updated the discount rate and the assumed rate of future investment returns on unit-linked funds based on changes in the risk free yield curve specified by EIOPA.